LapisHusky/dropperutilities/readme.md

 - Check the window from earlier.
 You may need to follow login instructions there the first time you run this, afterwards login information is saved.
 [Why do I need to login?](#Why-do-I-need-to-login)
 - Once you're in Hypixel, you can use `/tc` or `/togglecommands` to toggle party chat commands on or off.
 By default, they are deactivated.
 - Create or join a party
-- Run `/party chat !help` for a list of commands
+- Run `/party chat !help` or `/commands` for a list of commands
-- To stop the bot, close the window.
+- To stop the program, close the window.
 This will disconnect you if you're still logged into Minecraft.

 ## Run without using the pre-built executable
 - Install [Node.js](https://nodejs.org/en/download/)
 - Download this repo to a folder on your computer
 - Open Windows Powershell or an equivalent command prompt
-- Navigate to the folder using the `cd` command: for example `cd C:/users/Lapis/Desktop/dropperpartybot`
+- Navigate to the folder using the `cd` command: for example `cd C:/users/Lapis/Desktop/dropperutilities`
 - Run `npm install` to download this project's dependencies
 - Run `npm start` to start this
 - The proxy is now up and running, follow the above instructions to use it in Minecraft.
+- To stop the program, type `exit` in the command prompt, or close the window.

 ## Build an executable yourself
 - Install [Node.js](https://nodejs.org/en/download/)
 - Download this repo to a folder on your computer
 - Open Windows Powershell or an equivalent command prompt
-- Navigate to the folder using the `cd` command: for example `cd C:/users/Lapis/Desktop/dropperpartybot`
+- Navigate to the folder using the `cd` command: for example `cd C:/users/Lapis/Desktop/dropperutilities`
 - Run `npm install` to download this project's dependencies
 - Run `npm i -g esbuild pkg` to download the tools needed to build the executable
 - Run `esbuild ./ --outfile=out.js --bundle --platform=node --minify-whitespace --minify-syntax` to bundle the project into a single file
 - Run `pkg ./out.js --public --compress=Brotli` to convert that into executables for Windows, Linux, and MacOS.
 This may take a while, you can do it without `--compress=Brotli` to speed it up.

 ## FAQ
-### How do I change trusted users?
-Edit trusted.txt with a list of dashed UUIDs separated by a newline.
-You can get UUIDs from https://namemc.com Any text may go after the UUID, such as their name or a note.\
-After editing this list, you must restart the program.
-Alternatively, you can use !addtrust and !removetrust in party chat to add/remove UUIDs from this list while it's running.

 ### Can I run this without the bot, just for the timer and other features?
 Yes, simply don't activate party chat commands when you join the server, don't run `/tc` or `/togglecommands`.

 ### How do I change the perfect map list?
-At the moment the optimal map list is being debated, some believe Floating Islands first is better and others believe Sewer first is better.
-In the code this is currently setup so both may be first, but you may change it to anything you want inside of AutoQueue.js.
-If you edit the source code this way, the executable will not be up-to-date, so you will need to [run the source code yourself](#Run-without-using-the-pre-built-executable).
+You can edit the list in `config.yml` and restart the program.

 ### Why do I need to login?
 Minecraft's protocol is encrypted to help keep everyone secure.
 When you join a server like Hypixel, your client, Hypixel, and Mojang all agree to an encryption scheme.
 Nothing between you and Hypixel will be able to read what's being sent or modify it because of that encryption.
 In order for this proxy to work, it has to sit between you and Hypixel, and it has to decrypt and re-encrypt everything being sent.
 In order to re-encrypt everything going out to Hypixel, this needs to login to Hypixel.
 It can't do that unless you give it access.\